 Africa's Big Five And Other Wildlife Film Makers by Jean Hartley with a foreword by Richard Leakey

-Jean Hartley, born in Kenya, is acknowledged as being the first to legitimise "fixing" for wildlife film crews.
+Jean Hartley, born in Kenya, was acknowledged as being the first to legitimise "fixing" for wildlife film crews.
 Over the last 25 years, she has worked on over a thousand films, the vast majority being about wildlife and nature.

 In this insightful book she features five of the great film makers who all started their careers in Kenya in the 1950s, legends whom she is proud to call personal friends.
 Watching all their films, and many more, she became fascinated by the history of film making in Kenya and determined to find out when it all started.